Wild Fallow Deer Population Monitoring

 Helicopter use:

-• fly at a height approximately 200 feet (61 metres) above ground
+• travelled at a height approximately 200 feet (61 metres) above ground

-• make a single pass along a series of east/west survey transects spaced approximately 10 km apart
+• made a single pass along a series of east/west survey transects spaced approximately 10 km apart

-• fly in the four hours following sunrise and three hours prior to sunset - but this will be adjusted in response to weather condtions and animal activity.
+• flew in the four hours following sunrise and three hours prior to sunset - but this was adjusted in response to weather condtions and animal activity

-• not perform low-flying activity over residential areas
+• did not perform low-flying activity over residential areas

 Survey technique:

-Survey data will be analysed using a technique called Distance Sampling - a key underlying concept is that the probability of detecting an animal decreases as its distance from the observer increases (Image 2 - Distance Measuring Poles).
+Survey data was analysed using a technique called Distance Sampling - a key underlying concept is that the probability of detecting an animal decreases as its distance from the observer increases (Image 2 - Distance Measuring Poles).

 wild fallow deer aerial survey view from helicopter